Contents hide

 Q: How much filling should I use per tube?

 Fill the tubes fully but not tightly.
-Overfilling can cause splitting, while underfilling leads to hollow sections after baking.
+Overfilling can cause splitting, while underfilling can result in hollow sections after baking.

 Q: What sauce works best for cannelloni?